This is a potential security issue, you are being redirected to https://csrc.nist.gov.

 The upcoming NIST Call for Multi-Party Threshold Schemes (see the initial public draft in NIST IR8214C ipd), output by the multi-party threshold cryptography (MPTC) project, will solicit public proposals of threshold scheme (multi-party protocols) for various cryptographic primitives.
 The process involves consideration of various cryptographic techniques of interest to the PEC project, including MPC (secure multiparty computation), ZKP (zero-knowledge proofs), FHE (fully-homomorphic encryption), and IBE/ABE (identity-based and attribute-based encryption).
 See details in the pec/threshold page.

 There are various cryptographic primitives, techniques and protocols of interest to privacy enhancing applications.
 They can serve as enablers of responsible data sharing and interactions, in settings where otherwise (without PEC) one may lack trust to partake in such processes, or be unable to meet privacy regulatory requirements.

-See PEC tools under "additional pages" for a perspective based on ideal functionalities.
+See the pec/tools page for an illustrated perspective based on ideal functionalities.

 The following table (adapted from the PEC use-case suite) provides a succinct informal description of several relevant PEC tools.